In a country where for every ten boys, eleven wish to become a professional soccer player, Paulo Henrique Barreto was fortunate to be one of them.

 Paulo’s main drawing card to America was a position at the Brazilian Soccer Academy in Raleigh, NC, where he transitioned from player to teacher.
 He further embraced this new path by founding his own school − Paulo’s Brazilian Soccer Academy − in Cincinnati, OH in 1998.
 Paulo trained many local teams on what it meant to play “Brazilian style” and had the unique advantage of being able to demonstrate, not simply tell a player what to do.
 His developmental methods were quickly recognized by the soccer community and the community-at-large, having been featured in the Cincinnati Enquirer, the New York Times and newspapers abroad.

 In 2002, Paulo joined Warren County Soccer Academy in Warren County, Ohio.
-Over the last 16 years, he shared his knowledge and expertise in multiple roles including Trainer, Coach, Director of Training for the Girls Program, Girls Director of Coaching, Club Senior Director and Club Technical Director.
-Paulo is currently the Youth Director of Coaching for the Girls Program.
+Over the last 18 years, he shared his knowledge and expertise in multiple roles including Trainer, Coach, Director of Training for the Girls Program, Girls Director of Coaching, Club Senior Director, Youth Director and Club Technical Director.
+Paulo's period with Warren County Soccer Academy ended in May of 2020.
+After that Paulo transitioned to Mercury Soccer and is currently the Technical Director.